 - One 100-mb NIC for each computer - (get used 3Com 3C905C NICs on eBay)

 - One PCMCIA NIC for each notebook - approx $40 ea

 - One Cat 5 LAN cable for each computer/notebook (variable lengths) - approx $15 ea

 * You could replace the switch and router with an

 integrated model but that limits your options for

 So to network (wired) four desktop PCs at home without a broadband Internet connection you're looking at approximately $175 (switch, NICs, and cables).
 Around $250 (additional cable and router) if you do have a broadband connection to share.
 This can always be added on as a separate piece later if you don't have a broadband connection now.

 Alternative: Instead of buying a commerical cable/DSL router product you could just use a Linux box to act like one.
 Since a cable/DSL router is nothing but a proxy-server-in-a-box, you could set up a Linux system to be a proxy server and it's easy to do.
 (You'll see how easy on the Proxy/NAT page.)
 The advantage of using a Linux system as your cable/DSL router is that you can customize the firewalling capabilities of the router using something called IPTABLES.
 This not only includes customizing what traffic you allow into your network, but also allows you to restrict which systems on your network can access certain services or sites on the Internet.
 (You'll see how to do this on the Firewall page.)

-Another advantage of using a Linux server over a commercial cable/DSL router is that you could also use it as your own home Web server using a dynamic DNS service.
+Another advantage of using a Linux server over a commercial cable/DSL router is that you could also use it as your own home Web and e-mail server using the dyndns.org dynamic DNS service.
 We cover this on the

 DNS Servicespage.
 And since you've got a Web server running, you can easily add a Web cam to it so you can keep an eye on your home from anywhere that has a Web browser.
 We show you how to add that on the Web Cam Serverpage.